The Governance Layer

 Municipal data is scattered across vendor platforms that don't talk to each other.
 Staff spend significant time manually looking things up across multiple systems.
 AI tools can't help if they can't access the data.

 Working with U.S. Digital Response in Elgin, we're mapping where municipal data lives, what's locked behind vendors, and what can be freed using open-source tools.
 Today, answering “what's the status of the water main project on Highland Avenue” requires checking three systems and calling someone back.
 In an agent-ready environment, an AI assistant pulls that answer in seconds because the data is structured and accessible.
-That's not replacing the public works staffer — it's giving them back the 15 minutes they spent toggling between systems.
+That's not replacing the public works staffer.
+It's giving them back the 15 minutes they spent toggling between systems.

-The WebMCP integration for municipal platforms — Legistar, Municode, public meeting archives — is built and being published to GitHub.
+The WebMCP integration for municipal platforms (Legistar, Municode, public meeting archives) is built and being published to GitHub.
 These tools use open standards to let AI systems read from the platforms municipalities already use.
 No custom APIs required.

 Contributing